How publishers promote subscription conversions with user needs

 Help Me

 This content is action-oriented and offers readers a service.
-They answer specific questions and provide helpful tips.
+Pieces answer specific questions and provide helpful tips.
 Journalists take readers by the hand, show them how to proceed and present clear solutions to challenges or problems.

 An image containing text, font, screenshot, algebra, automatically generated description